- By: Pedro Candeias

 - Acute Response to Training Protocol

-- Long-term development of trained skills are regulated by differing molecular pathways and gene networks.
+- Long-term development of trained skills is regulated by differing molecular pathways and gene networks.

 - Testosterone releases are affected by the time of day, week and month